|

-So, let's talk about the three main kinds of projects so that you understand what is expected at your school.
+Let's talk about the three main kinds of projects so that you understand what is expected from you.

 1. A Model Kit